PaddlePaddle/PaddleNLP/paddlenlp/experimental/autonlp/README_en.md

 - experiment_name: (str, optional): name of the experiment.
 Experiment log will be stored under `<output_dir>/<experiment_name>`.
 Defaults to UNIX timestamp.
 - hp_overrides: (dict[str, Any], optional): Advanced users only. override the hyperparameters of every model candidate.
 For example, {"TrainingArguments.max_steps": 5}.
 - custom_model_candiates: (dict[str, Any], optional): Advanced users only.
 Run the user-provided model candidates instead of the default model candidated from PaddleNLP.
 See `._model_candidates` property as an example
-- verbosity: (int, optional): controls the verbosity of the logger.
-Defaults to `0`, which set the logger level at INFO.
-To reduce the amount of logs, use `verbosity > 0` to set the logger level to WARNINGS
+- verbosity: (int, optional): controls the verbosity of the run.
+Defaults to 1, which let the workers log to the driver.To reduce the amount of logs, use verbosity > 0 to set stop the workers from logging to the driver.

 ### Evaluations and Examine Results